Adult Spelling Bee

 Monday, July 21, 2014 (6:30 p.m. – 8:30 p.m.)

-This April, the Program in the Humanities and Flyleaf Books in Chapel Hill will hold their fourth Adult Spelling Bee.
+This July, the Program in the Humanities and Flyleaf Books in Chapel Hill will hold their fifth Adult Spelling Bee.
 We continue our successful partnership with the Dirty South Comedy Theater, so come to see just how much fun we can get away with!
+THIS TIME, we are adding a special twist: A HUMANITIES THEME will run through all the words–and we may include proper nouns.

 Part variety show, part serious inquiry into the public’s orthography skills, and mostly just a fun time, this event will be the first of many events mixing entertainment with just a modicum of scholarly endeavor.
 Anyone can take part and teams are welcome.

-Doors open at 6:00 p.m. with live music and a cash bar, contest starts at 7:00.
+Doors open at 6:30 p.m. with a cash bar, contest starts at 7:00.
 If you would like to compete in the bee, please sign up using this form.
 Remaining open spots will be filled by random drawing at the venue, but be sure to arrive before 7 if you’d like a chance to compete!

 - Interested competitors must place their name in the drawing immediately upon payment of entrance fee